JacksonKuo/blog/_posts/2025-8-31-chainguard-migration.markdown

         - containerPort: 6379
 ```

+# Results

+Whew, everything is up and running.

-Lastly, when i push a new build my cluster is freezing up.
+Lastly, when I push a new build my whole cluster is freezing up.
 I'm having to restart the whole droplet.
 Looks like it's the CPU going to 100%.
 Fun.

 # References
 [^1]: [https://github.com/chainguard-dev/dfc](https://github.com/chainguard-dev/dfc)